MENU Icon-X

 The structure of the Diploma of Financial Counselling ensures you graduate with sufficient practical skill so you can apply your financial counselling knowledge with confidence.
 The course includes a number of practical components that cover a range of topics including Case Management, Counselling and Interview Skills, the Financial Counselling Process and practical application of Financial Counselling techniques.

 Because we have students all across Australia, and indeed the world, we provide a variety of flexible options to enable timely and effective completion of the practical components.
-Regular seminars give you the opportunity to apply the theory you have learned in contemporary counselling scenarios.
-They are also a great opportunity to get together with fellow students and participate in casework sessions under the guidance of a qualified Lecturer.
-Seminars are held regularly in most capital cities throughout Australia.

 Students can also complete their practical components by recording their demonstration of skills and uploading to us.
 We have guidelines available to assist students compile their recordings and develop effective role plays to demonstrate their skills.